···

 Spotlight Effect

-The bar for "acceptable social performance" is impossibly high.
+The bar for "acceptable performance" is impossibly high.
 Anything less feels like failure.

 This kind of nervousness often runs alongside a deeper worry pattern that extends beyond social situations.
 Understanding high functioning anxiety can help you see the bigger picture.